 4. Pooping After Is Just As Scary As Giving Birth

 You’re damned if you do and you’re damned if you don’t.
 You will likely be constipated after giving birth for a few reasons.
 Your stomach muscles that assist with pooping have been stretched out and weakened.
 So your stomach may hurt because you need to go, but it is also quite painful to poop in some cases.
 Your bowels will be sore from pushing, and you could possibly have hemorrhoids.

 Your doctor will likely provide you with a stool softener, if not you should definitely get one.
 Other things you can do to help ease the pain are to drink lots of water and eat foods that are high in fiber.
 Many people swear by sitz baths to help with hemorrhoids as well!

 You will somehow learn to function without sleep.
 While a lot of times your baby does keep you up, you also have a hard time sleeping even when you have the chance because you’re just so worried.

 Recovering from childbirth can be a challenge.
 But once you hold that baby in your arms, you would gladly do it again.
 Everyone has a different birthing experience, what was your recovery after giving birth like?
+What advice would you give to a first-time mom wondering what to expect postpartum?
 Let us know in the comments!